Storyblok Raises $80M Series C - Read News

 Here’s everything you need to know about a CMS as a Service, Content as a Service, and whether or not it’s possible to get the best of both worlds.

-Section titled What is a CMS as a Service?
 What is a CMS as a Service?

 A CMS as a Service follows the SaaS approach and provides access to software (in this case, the CMS) to a client on a subscription basis.
 This means that the CMS is cloud-native, rolls out updates automatically for all its customers by default, and can be accessed using a web browser.